This version of SWEHB is associated with NPR 7150.2B. Click for the latest version of the SWEHB based on NPR7150.2D

 Information and results for deviation and waiver request activities are recorded and tracked in the project's configuration management system.
 Information on configuration management systems is available throughout the NASA literature.
 This documentation typically includes request procedures, configuration control techniques, general instructions for evaluating impacts, and guidelines for completing the necessary forms.
 Project development activities typically draw upon these resources to develop project-specific documentation.
 The request packages are typically processed through management chains, through project control boards, and to higher administrative and management levels, e.g., the Headquarters' OCE, when appropriate.

-Additional guidance on deviations and waivers related to contracts may be found in the following related topic in this Handbook: Topic 7.4 - Flow Down of NPR Requirements to Contracts and to Other Centers in Multi-Center Projects.
+Additional guidance on deviations and waivers related to contracts may be found in the following related topic in this Handbook: 7.04 - Flowdown of NPR Requirements on Contracts and to Other Centers in Multi-Center Projects.

 The project’s compliance matrices, including tailoring, waivers, and deviations from requirements in this directive recorded in them, are a part of the software release requirements for software developed or procured by NASA per NPR 2210.1C 373.
 The compliance matrices contain information required for the release activity by the Software Release Authority.
 Appropriate planning by the TA and the software team can assure availability of documentation that satisfies both NPR compliance and software release needs.